-The sign and magnitude of the rotation angle are determined by the ratio of the spin components' contributions to the fission cross-section, which depends on the energy of the incident neutron.
-Figure 2 shows the spinseparated fission cross-section for 236U as a function of energy, calculated using the SAMMY computer code [15].
+The sign and magnitude of the rotation angle are determined by the ratio of the spin components' contributions to the fission cross-section, which itself depends on the energy of the incident neutron.
+Figure 2 shows the spin-separated fission cross-section for $^{236}U^$ as a function of energy, calculated using the SAMMY computer code [15].

-The figure demonstrates that, at low neutron energies, the fission channels are mixed.
-That is, both resonances contribute to the fission cross-section.
+From this figure, it is clear that at low neutron energies, the fission channels are mixed, meaning both resonances contribute to the fission cross-section.
 However, the ratio of their contributions and the spin states of the compound nucleus remain undefined.
 In contrast, isolated resonances, such as the one at 1.14 eV (see Fig. 2), exhibit contributions from only a single spin state to the fission cross-section.
 Analyzing these isolated resonances provides a more reliable understanding of their physical nature, enabling the determination of the weights of the J and K channels.